Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 ## Observations & Analysis

 ### Did the agent learn meaningful transformations?
-The agent did learn useful and consistent transformations for many images.
+The agent did learn useful transformations for many images.
-It often increased brightness, contrast, or modestly sharpened images that originally had low YOLO detection confidence.
+It often increased brightness, contrast, or sharpened images that originally had low YOLO detection confidence.
 We can see this as:
-- **rising rolling mean** of episodic reward in the saved training plot.
-- **Qualitative samples** showing processed images with more confident detections and, in some cases, more detected objects.
+- **Qualitative samples** showing processed images with more confident detections and sometimes even more detected objects.
-- **Episode reward (training)** — shows the agent’s episodic Rewards improving.
+- **Episode reward** — shows the agent’s episodic Rewards improving.
 - **Actor and Critic Loss** - shows the actors and critics loss decreasing as training improves.
 - **5×2 qualitative grid** — visually compares original vs processed detections.